Whitehill and Bordon relief road

 Hampshire County Council has appointed Carillion to construct phase two of the Relief Road on the two mile southern section of the Whitehill and Bordon Relief Road which started on 21 October 2016.
 The £20 million major scheme will join up with phase one (Louisburg Avenue), to create a new Relief Road to the west of the area, with a dedicated path for pedestrians and cyclists.

 The southern section will pass between the garrison redevelopment area and Hogmoor Inclosure.
 It will include a double roundabout junction at the southern tie in with the A325.
 In addition, two traffic light controlled junctions; one to access the new garrison housing development and the second at the intersection with Oakhanger Road will be provided.
-The work is due to be complete in Summer of 2018.
+The work is due to be complete in Spring of 2018.

 The majority of construction work will not affect local residents or commuters as it is constructed on Ministry of Defence land to the west of Whitehill and Bordon.
 There will be occasions when diversions and road closures will need to be put in place, the County Council will ensure that disruption is kept to a minimum for the safety of road users and our workers.